In the Cloud

 Add a listener to the Clover Connector

 1. Define an ICloverConnectorListener that will listen for callbacks when transactions finish and other events occur.
-Include the connection status methods that will be called:
+Include the connection status methods that the listener calls:

 • onDeviceDisconnected()—Clover device is not available.

 • onDeviceReady() —Device is connected and available to process requests.
-Once the device is ready, a MerchantInfo object with information about the device, merchant, and some potential merchant payment configuration data (such as supportsAuths or supportsVaultCards) will automatically be passed in.
+Once the device is ready, a MerchantInfo object with information about the device, merchant, and some potential merchant payment configuration data (such as supportsAuths or supportsVaultCards) is passed in.

 📘